-- Be friendly, open and positive - Communicate clearly and effectively - Listen actively to them especially to any needs or concerns they may have - Use positive body language during face-to-face interactions - Pay attention to the Associate's body language and tone of voice - Do not distract the Associate while they are driving - Remember that while it is important to greet the Associate warmly, it must not compromise your position as Examiner.
-You need to decide on whether the test standard was met at the end of the test.
+- Be friendly, open and positive - Communicate clearly and effectively - Listen actively to them especially to any needs or concerns they may have - Use positive body language during face-to-face interactions - Pay attention to the Associate's body language and tone of voice - Remember that while it is important to greet the Associate warmly, it must not compromise your position as Examiner.
+You need to decide on whether the Test standard was met at the end of the Test.
 Over familiarity will make this process more difficult, if the Candidate does not meet the standard.
 Ex 2.1